-GaDOE will allocate at least 95% of Title IV funds as allowable under section 4105(a)(2) to LEAs or consortia of LEAs in amounts of no less than \$10,000 through formula block and/or competitive grants.
+GaDOE will allocate at least 95% of Title IV funds as allowable under section 4105(a)(2) to LEAs or consortia of LEAs in amounts of no less than \$10,000 through formula subgrants.
+Renewed consideration will be given to allocating funds on a competitive basis when such subgrant authority may be given under future Appropriations Acts.
 If the state does not have sufficient funds to make allocations to LEAs in an amount equal to the minimum allocation, then such allocations shall be ratably reduced.
 LEAs may not reserve more than 2% for direct administrative costs of carrying out the LEAs responsibilities, per section 4105(c).